 Why the Chameleon Wears a Coat of Mirrors

 Colour is such an important thing.
 Colour can show whether a food is ripe or not, or even whether a food is edible or not, though we surely can’t call inedible food, food.
-Colour can also warn us of dangerous animals we might come into contact with.
+Colour can also warn us of dangerous animals we might come in contact with.
 The yellow Wasp, for instance, has quite poor people skills and can say things that sting a little, suggesting one should avoid yellow.
 It is not surprising then that our own colour is so important to us.
 So why, you I’m sure wonder, if colour is such a defining feature, does the Chameleon not have a colour of its own?
 Why, and how, does the Chameleon just blend?
 Well, since you have asked such insightful questions, and thus far no outsightful answers have been provided, though this is not surprising as most people can’t remember back to when there was no colour, grant me a moment to give you the honest account of how this all came about, just so, in truth.

-However, the Chameleon walked among the other animals as oblivious as a pen in a pencil case; naturally there, but unaware how unnatural it was.
-All the animals would offer kind words, for they were generous and shared a lot among each other.
+However, the Chameleon walked among the other animals as oblivious as a pen in a pencil case: naturally there, but unaware how unnatural it was.
+All the animals would offer kind words, for they were generous and shared a lot with each other.

 'What a beautiful coat you have,' they would say.
-But since the Chameleon had never seen itself, it assumed these were pleasantries of the typical kind, and returned the offer.
+But since the Chameleon had never seen itself, it assumed these were pleasantries of the typical kind and returned the offer.

 'What a marvellous jacket you wear,' the Chameleon said to the, then and still, grey Donkey, making the Donkey feel unintentionally though nonetheless intensely like an Ass.

-So one day the greyish-brown and completely monotonous animals gathered and decided something must be done.
+So one day, the greyish-brown and completely monotonous animals gathered and decided something must be done.
 Since it wasn’t any fault of the Chameleon’s, they decided to educate it rather than give its tongue to the cat, who collected tongues, though no one knew why and for some reason no one bothered to ask.
 So they invited the Chameleon to a picnic by the lake.
 It being such a significant moment, all animals of all kind were there for the picnic, though not really for the picnic at all.

 They were spinning as fast as they could, climbing trees and digging outlandishly deep holes, but no animal approached the water, which sat still, waiting.
-The Chameleon also marvellously thrilled, was skipping everywhere, and if the other animals weren’t so preoccupied they’d surely have thought the day successful enough just to see the Chameleon’s pleasure.
+The Chameleon, also marvellously thrilled, was skipping everywhere, and if the other animals weren’t so preoccupied, they’d surely have thought the day successful enough just to see the Chameleon’s pleasure.

-The sun came and went and it was time for the moon to march the sky, and the Chameleon still sat, near the bank, by the water, looking and squinting.
-The sun came back from its rest and took its sentinel place and the Chameleon was still there.
+The sun came and went, and it was time for the moon to march the sky, and the Chameleon still sat, near the bank, by the water, looking and squinting.
+The sun came back from its rest and took its sentinel place, and the Chameleon was still there.
 The sixth day ended, the seventh even came and went.
 All the animals now had been properly painted with their colours, especially the Rainbow Fish, and patterns had been given, though the Leopard’s spots would come later, and the Chameleon was still there.

 Since it wasn’t any fault of the Chameleon’s, the animals thought, they decided to assist it rather than make it hold its horses, for that certainly would have preoccupied the Chameleon, but horses are cruelly heavy.
-So the animals thought and thought until they could have thunk no longer, and finally came up with a solution.
-If the Chameleon could always see itself, then it would not have to squint at water but could at least live an ordinary life, though in love with itself.
+So the animals thought and thought until they could have thunk no longer and finally came up with a solution.
+If the Chameleon could always see itself, then it would not have to squint at the water but could at least live an ordinary life, though in love with itself.

 Likewise, and to worse effect, the Chameleon could no longer see itself.
 When the Chameleon climbed a tree, it could only see a tree.
 When the Chameleon lay on a rock, a rock it could see.
 And it couldn’t see the morse coat of ivory mirrors to unfasten.
-'Were I a Ferret with a plain brown coat,' the Chameleon bemoaned regretfully, 'or a charcoal Mustang, or a Horse of another colour, I would at least have a tinge of my own, as all would say; ‘Look, there goes the Horse in its appropriate glaze!'
-But now I am a tiffany mutt, and people will say of those that blend with any crowd with changeable characters and no real stuff of themselves; ‘Look, there goes a Chameleon in a morse coat,’ for I, now, have no true colours.’
+'Were I a Ferret with a plain brown coat,' the Chameleon bemoaned regretfully, 'or a charcoal Mustang or a Horse of another colour, I would at least have a tinge of my own, as all would say, "Look, there goes the Horse in its appropriate glaze!"
+But now I am a tiffany mutt, and people will say of those that blend with any crowd with changeable characters and no real stuff of themselves, "Look, there goes a Chameleon in a morse coat," for I, now, have no true colours'.